yashrajnayak/devrel-selfcare-challenge/README.md

 - Start your day with a healthy breakfast and plenty of water to hydrate.
 - Take a walk or do some exercise during your lunch break to boost your mood and energy levels.
 - Plan a healthy dinner, and perhaps try a new healthy recipe.
-- Before bed, unwind with a relaxing activity, such as reading, taking a bath or practicing gentle stretches.
+- Before bed, unwind with a relaxing activity, such as reading, or practicing gentle stretches.

 ## Day 4: Thankful Thursday